 Santa Cruz monestary on La Popa hill

 This is the best place to go for views of Cartagena.
-Below you see the view facing Bocagrande.
+You’ll see Bocagrande, the old city, and the shanty towns of Cartagena on the opposite side of the hill.

 Have you been to Cartagena?
 Please let me know what you thought of it!